When and why was the USADSF established?

 What is the organizational structure of the USADSF?

-The USADSF is composed of an elected five-member Executive Board, affiliated national sport organizations, standing and ad hoc committees, and members.
-The NSO Council and House of Delegates convene on an annual basis to discuss and decide USADSF’s objectives.
+The USADSF is composed of an elected nine-member Executive Board, affiliated national sport organizations, standing, and ad hoc committees.
+The NSO Council appoints two NSO Representatives to serve as liaisons on the USADSF Executive Board.

 Where is the USADSF's national office?

 USADSF does not currently have a main office to meet in.
 USADSF's mailing address is: